hmcts/sscs-docker/README.md

   * run docker-compose `./ccd compose up -d`
   * verify that ccd-definition-designer-api is up and running by `curl localhost:4544/health`

+### SSCS Optional Compose Files

+These are enabled by default for SSCS:

+* dm-store
+* pdf-service-api
+* rpa-em-ccd-orchestrator
+* sscs-bulk-scan
+* sscs-ccd-callback-orchestrator

+You can see, and modify these in the .tags.env file if you prefer that to using the ./ccd enable and disable commands.

 ## Under the hood :speedboat: